Martha Farkas Glaser: Early life and education

-Glaser was born in Duquesne, Pennsylvania, to parents Samuel and Pearl Farkas, Hungarian immigrants who emigrated to the Pittsburgh area.
-She had a sister named Bella Rosenberg.

-Glaser graduated from Southwestern High School in Detroit, Michigan, and then earned her bachelor's degree in government with minors in Economics, Sociology and History from Wayne State University in Detroit in 1942.
+Martha Farkas was born in Duquesne, Pennsylvania to Samuel and Pearl Farkas, Hungarian Jewish immigrants who emigrated to the Pittsburgh area.
+She had a sister, Bella (later Mrs. Bella Rosenberg).
+Farkas graduated from Southwestern High School in Detroit and then earned her bachelor's degree in government with minors in Economics, Sociology and History from Wayne State University in Detroit in 1942.

 Career

-After college Glaser worked for the Metropolitan Detroit Youth Council and as a compliance officer for the War Manpower Commission.
+After college, Glaser worked for the Metropolitan Detroit Youth Council and as a compliance officer for the War Manpower Commission.
 She also held a position in the publicity department of the Greater Detroit and in the Wayne County Union council.
 During this time she promoted and was involved with local leaders in the community to maintain food subsidies.
 She was active in organizing the efforts of local trade union and non-unionized workers.
 She continued her education during this time by studying radio script writing.
 It was during this time that she decided to take a career in journalism and public affairs, but after the Detroit race riot of 1943 she was a major participant in addressing race relations by helping to form the Entertainment Industry Emergency Committee to halt "race hatred."

 After these positions, she worked for the City of Chicago Mayor's Commission on Human Relations from about 1944 to 1946.
 She handled publicity, press relations, fact-finding and specialized in press releases addressing issues related to race relations.
-She also arranged events for the commission.
+She arranged events for the commission.
 She was a featured speaker on radio shows and public functions on activities of the commission.
 After leaving this job, she accepted a job with the Disc Company of New York City.
 In 1946, Glaser worked for the City of Chicago Mayor's Commission on Human Relations.

-In the early 1950s Glaser met jazz pianist Erroll Garner composer of the standard "Misty."
+In the early 1950s, Glaser met jazz pianist Erroll Garner composer of the standard "Misty."
 Though recorded by a wide variety of performers, Garner's version of "Misty" was inducted into the Grammy Hall of Fame in 1991.